 Injection molds that are cleaned with dry ice blasting are helping plastic and rubber molders to reduce costs and improve quality.
-Dry ice cleaning removes surface residues without creating secondary waste.
+Injection mold cleaning with dry ice removes surface residues without creating secondary waste.
 It also eliminates time-consuming scrubbing and won’t harm mold surfaces.
-Importantly, dry ice blasting allows operators to clean molds that are hot and still in-place.
+Importantly, injection mold cleaning allows operators to clean molds that are hot and still in-place.
 Because of the way it works, dry ice cleaning can safely reach tight spaces while providing other cost-saving, quality-raising advantages.

 How Dry Ice Blasting Works